close

 Get a custom paper now from our expert writers.

 Dr. Mary Edwards Walker was a true hero.
-Not only because of what she did in helping the Union soldiers in the Civil War, it was also in paving the way for all the women following her that want to be doctors or any other profession that were originally all male.
+Not only because of what she did in helping the Union soldiers in the Civil War, but also in paving the way for all the women following her that want to be doctors or pursue any other profession that were originally male-dominated.
 She also broke fashion norms, not to stand out or to prove a point, but because that was how she felt comfortable and happy.
-She was true, a hero before her time.
+Her courage and determination to defy societal expectations have left a lasting impact, inspiring countless women to pursue their dreams and challenge the status quo.
+She was truly a hero before her time.

 Image of Dr. Oliver Johnson